Search

-Explanation for for company car drivers claiming back fuel costs from their employer.
+Explanation for company car drivers claiming back fuel costs from their employer.

 The Government fuel scale charge for calculating the tax due on employer-provided ‘free’ fuel for private use in a company car rises to £27,800 in tax year 23/24.